This post may contain affiliate links.

 19 – Look for less expensive cuts of meat; for instance, pork organ meat is most affordable where I live.

 20 – Feed a partial dry dog food and partial raw diet; some raw is better than no raw.
+I started my dogs this way by feeding raw in the morning and kibble in the evening.

 Raw feeding doesn't have to be expensive.
 I encourage you to join friendly raw feeding groups to get ideas on how to feed your dogs a better diet without breaking the bank.
 CLICK HERE for a list of my favorite raw feeding (and raw-adjacent) Facebook groups.